CHT2520/js-build-tools/README.md

 ```

-- Add the Tailwind directive in the _src/css/index.css_ CSS file
+- Add the Tailwind directive in the _src/css/index.css_ CSS file (replace the existing rules).

 ```css
 @tailwind base;